Triangle Dissections

 Discovered by Harry Lindgren (1961).

-This is a rare use of the TT1 technique.
+This is a rare use of the TT1 method.

 Triangle — Pentagon (6 pieces)

-This is perhaps not the best example of a dissection of triangle and pentagon, but it is new and it does demonstrate the TT22 technique.
+This is perhaps not the best example of a dissection of triangle and pentagon, but it is new and it does demonstrate the TT22 method.

 Triangle — Hexagon (5 pieces)